 Once you find a company, complete their online application form and pay their visa processing fee.
 You will then receive an email a couple of days later with your visa approval letter.
 Your letter may contain the names of several other random people that have also processed their visa approval letters that same day.
 That’s okay.
 Just make sure your name is listed somewhere on that list.
 Keep this as your proof of approved travel to Vietnam for the airlines.

-And lastly, if you are of Vietnamese decent, married to or are the child of someone that is of Vietnamese decent, you may qualify for a five year, visa exemption.
+And lastly, if you are of Vietnamese descent, married to or are the child of someone that is of Vietnamese descent, you may qualify for a five year, visa exemption.
 You can click here for more information on visa exemptions.

 So that’s the process.
 Vietnam is an incredible country and I highly recommend everyone visit at least once.
 The beaches are picturesque, the people are amazingly friendly and the dollar goes a long way.
 I know the process sounds a little cumbersome but it’s really not that bad.
 If you guys have any further questions or comments, please feel free to leave them in the comments section below.
 Thanks for reading!